Message in a Bottle (novel): Plot summary

 A few days later, Theresa received a surprise call comes from Jeb in Wilmington telling her to come right away.
 The heartbreak of Garrett's death confronted her in Wilmington.
 On that fateful day, Garrett had set sail on the Happenstance to drop one last message to Catherine, but he ran into a storm that lead to his death.
 Theresa has trouble getting back to her life afterward until she receives an unexpected package in the mail.
 Before his death, Garrett wrote a message to her in a bottle, asking for her forgiveness and offering to move to Boston for her.
-Theresa replies with her own letter of forgiveness which she throws off the sea affirming her love for Garrett.
+Theresa replies with her own letter of forgiveness which she throws off the sea affirming her love for Garrett and thanking him for having proved her that she will also get over the grief.

 A film based on the novel was shot in 1999 directed by Luis Mandoki.
 The film stars Robin Wright as Theresa Osbourne and Kevin Costner as Garrett Blake.

 (In a conference Nicholas Sparks held in a school, he said that this story was inspired by his parents.)